Certified Supplier Customer Segments

 |DM Segment||Design||Annual kWh|

-Various segmentation variables and strategies were evaluated for the DS class: seasonal and annual energy consumption, demand and load factor, and customers with demands greater and less than 100 kW.
+Various segmentation variables and strategies were evaluated for the DS class and customers with demands greater and less than 100 kW.
 Using Peak demand for the 12-month period as a segmentation criterion is based on the practice of installing load data recorders on all customers with demands of 100 kW or greater who choose a certified supplier.
 Any DS customer that is not known to be 100 kW or more will be included in the Low (DS4) profile.
 This would include customers whose demand is unknown.

 |DS Segment||Design||Peak kW|